PauloPHLP/React.js-BaseProject/README.md

 </h1>

 ## 🔎️ Description
-React.js base application with default configurations (ESLint, Prettier and .editorconfig) to be used as a faster start for new projects.
+React.js base application with default configurations to be used as a faster start for new projects.
+This base was created by using create-react-app.

+## 👀️ Settings made in this base project:

+- .editorconfig
+- ESLint
+- Prettier
+- Folders structure
+- React Router Dom

 ## 🚀️ Technologies

 - React.js
 - TypeScript

 ---

 Thank you and good coding 😎️